lotuslang/lotuslang/Specification/Lotus Syntax Module.md

 ### 2.7 Parsing Errors

 ## 3. Tokenization

 *This section is informal*

 Tokenization is a process by which an algorithm will convert a sequence of [code points](code-point) to a list of tokens.

 A token is an object representing zero or more [code points](code-point) and optionally metadata associated with it.

+> Example: A [`<number-token>`](number-token) represents a number.
+>
-For example, a [`<number-token>`](number-token) holds a sequence of code points (i.e. its representation), as well as the numeric value of this sequence.
+> It holds a sequence of [code points](code-point), as well as the numeric value of this sequence.
+>
+> The sequence of [code points](code-point) is its reprensetation, and the numeric value is its metadata

 The following algorithms describes how to transform a stream of [code points](code-point), designated as the [input stream](input-stream), into a stream of tokens.

 Implementations should act as if they used those algorithms (i.e. the resulting token stream should be contain the same information as if it implemented the following algorithms.
 See [the Lotus tokenizer reference implementation]() for more information).

 ### 3.1 Preprocessing the input stream